c4arl0s/6Rebasing/README.md

 # 	* [Publish the About Section](https://github.com/c4arl0s/6RebasingRysGitTutorial#6-rebasing---content)

-The point of all this interactive rebasing is to generate a meaningful history that we can merge back into master.
+**The point of all this interactive rebasing is to generate a meaningful history that we can merge back into master**.
 And, since we have rebased about onto the tip of master, Git will be able to perform a fast-forward merge instead of using a merge commit to join the two branches.

 ```console
 $ git checkout master